-Reassigning agents can end in two results, and these two possible results are what determine if agents can be reassigned.
+Reassigning agents can end in two results, and these two results determine if agents can be reassigned.

-Setting Description Always If reassigning an agent would drop a build below its minimum number of agents, agents cannot be taken .
-If reassigning an agent would leave a build with at least its minimum number of agents, unlocked agents can always be taken .
-Priority If reassigning an agent drops a build below its minimum number of agent agents can be taken from a lower priority build in order to bring a higher priority build up to its minimum number of agents.
-If reassigning an agent leaves a build with at least its minimum number of agents, unlocked agen can be taken from a lower priority build or an equivalent priority build.
-Never Agents can never be taken .
+Setting Description Always If reassigning an agent would drop a build below its minimum number of agents, agents cannot be taken.
+If reassigning an agent would leave a build with at least its minimum number of agents, unlocked agents can always be taken.
+Priority If reassigning an agent drops a build below its minimum number of agents, agents can be taken from a lower priority build in order to bring a higher priority build up to its minimum number of agents.
+If reassigning an agent leaves a build with at least its minimum number of agents, unlockedagents can be taken from a lower priority build or an equivalent priority build.
+Never Agents can never be taken.